hasura/athena-preview-gdw/README.md

 AWS_ATHENA_DB_NAME: "sampledb"
 AWS_S3_RESULT_BUCKET_ADDRESS: "s3://hasura-graphql-athena-xxxxxxxx/query-results"
 ```
+- Note that you can't add Athena as a data source via the console since this is a preview release
 - Apply the metadata you want via the metadata API or by importing metadata via the console
 - Use the starter metadata to get started with the Athena graphql wrapper: `starter-metadata.json`
   - Please note that for Athena, the data source has to be added with a configuration of `localhost:3000`